Tai-Hsien/3D_Printing/README.md

 In this instruction, we will demonstrate how to

- - Export the digital file (STL file) from either 3Shape or iTero,
+ - Export the digital file (STL file) from either 3Shape or iTero (Step 2),
- - Process the digital file to be printable using Meshmixer ,
+ - Process the digital file to be printable using Meshmixer (Step 3),
- - 3D print those files
+ - 3D print those files (Steps 4-6)

 # Equipment and Software
  - 3D printer: EnvisionOne (stereolithography)